IshChristian/ReactNative--NotePad/README.md

-Here’s a **README.md** template for an Android Notepad app.
-You can customize this based on your app’s specific features and details.

----

 # **Notepad App**

 A lightweight and intuitive Notepad app for Android that allows users to create, edit, and manage notes on the go.
 Perfect for jotting down ideas, reminders, and to-do lists.